Duke Transition and Early Motion Offense OptionsBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 After screening for O2, O1 cuts around O5 to the right wing (diagram 5 below).

-Hi-Lo ActionBut if nothing is open so far, let's have O3 pass to O2 on the left wing (diagram 6).
+Hi-Lo ActionBut if nothing is open so far, O3 passes to O2 on the left wing (diagram 6).
 O3 screens away for O1 and moves to the weakside corner as O1 cuts up a little on the arc.
 Duke refers to this as "continous screening" action.

 O4 posts up as the opposite post O5 cuts up to the high post (diagram 6).
 Duke likes to have one post high and one low for the hi-lo options.
 If the pass goes to O5 (diagram 7), he looks to pass hi-lo to O4 sealing for position inside.
 Notice that we have two excellent shooters spotting up on the arc on the weakside - O1 and O3, and O5 could pass to either for a 3-point shot.